AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_web.md

 ## Understand the tech

-The Agora Chat SDK provides the `xxx`, `xxx`, and `xxx` classes for thread messages, which allows you to implement the following features:
+The Agora Chat SDK allows you to implement the following features:

 - Send a thread message
 - Receive a thread message